-In March 2019, PVAS successfully “RAISE(D) THE ROOST” and constructed a new roosting structure near the storm water retention area off University Drive.
-The area will have abundant food availability and will not be developed in the future.
+In March 2019, PVAS successfully “Raise(d) the Roost” with the construction of a new Swift roost structure constructed near the storm water retention area off University Drive on the Shepherd Campus.
+This area has abundant food and water for Swifts and will not be developed in the future.

 About Chimney Swifts